hyunmoon/wordcrypt/README.md

 ## Introduction
 Wordcrypt is a simple yet powerful string encrypting tool.
-It is capable of encrypting or decrypting only certain strings or lines in the text
+It is capable of encrypting or decrypting only certain strings or lines in the text.

-## Required library
+## Required Library
 In order to run wordcrypt, you need PyCrypto library.
 Linux:
     `$ sudo apt-get install python-crypto`